AOSC-Archive/p-vector/doc/13-configuration.md

  ... branch specific parameters ...
 ```

-Here we explain the global parameters that affects `p-vector` itself:
+Here below we explain the global parameters that affects `p-vector` itself:

 *`db_pgconn`*
 :   Accepts a set of connection parameters in the form of a PostgreSQL connection string[^connstring].
-This specifies the PostgreSQL database where `p-vector` stores package metadata.
-The database must exist and the invoking user must have read-write permission to the database.
-For local usage, single _`dbname=blah`_ should be enough.
+This specifies the PostgreSQL database in which `p-vector` stores package metadata.
+The database must exist and the invoking user must have read-write permission to that database.
+For local usage, a single _`dbname=foo`_ should be enough.

-[^connstring]: See [PostgreSQL Documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) on how to specify a database connection.
+[^connstring]: See [PostgreSQL Documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) on how to reference a database connection.

 *`path`*
 :   Accepts a path where `p-vector` will search for `deb` packages and place generated APT assets.
-See **[REPOSITORY STRUCTURE](#repository-structure)** section.
+See the **[REPOSITORY STRUCTURE](#repository-structure)** section for details.

 *`zmq_change`*
-:   The ZeroMQ IPC endpoint via which `p-vector` will send notifications about packages updated after each scan.
+:   The ZeroMQ IPC endpoint via which `p-vector` will send notifications about packages updates after each scan.
 Another program may listen on the endpoint to execute actions when packages are added, updated or deleted.
 This parameter is optional.

 ```{caption="ZeroMQ IPC Format"}
 {